ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 Congratulations, you have run your first CKEditor 5 instance!
 Now, it is time to learn more about customization, so jump in straight to the {@link installation/getting-started/configuration Configuration guide}.

 P.S.
-If you use Angular, React or Vue.js and want to integrate CKEditor 5 in your application, see our {@link installation/frameworks/overview Frameworks section}.
+If you use Angular, React or Vue.js and want to integrate CKEditor 5 in your application, see the {@link installation/frameworks/overview Frameworks section}.
 </info-box>